 - Vice/Passion: Lust (Forcefulness)

 Enneagram Type 9

 - Ego Fixation: Indolence Daydreaming

 - Holy Idea: Love

 Each of the nine personality types is defined by a specific core belief about how the world works which moulds an individual’s view of the world, how they see it and the people who inhabit it.

-Proponents of Enneagram state that, while our core beliefs are not necessarily wrong they can be limiting to us as we go through life and that an understanding of our Enneagram type, and the way it affects our perceptions, can help us to broaden our perspective on the world and approach things differently as a result.
+Proponents of the Enneagram state that, while our core beliefs are not necessarily wrong they can be limiting to us as we go through life and that an understanding of our Enneagram type, and the way it affects our perceptions, can help us to broaden our perspective on the world and approach things differently as a result.

-Additionally, we can use an understanding of another person’s Enneagram type to help us understand their behaviour, motivations and decision making, even where it seems contradictory and confusing at first glance.
+Additionally, we can use an understanding of another person’s Enneagram type to help us understand their behaviour, motivations and decision-making, even where it seems contradictory and confusing at first glance.